 Determine planter levelness by looking at lower edges of tractor tires, assuming both axles are set at the same width, and no duals, or both axles with duals (otherwise, compensate for this).
 Ignore planter tongue angle, and parallel link angle.

 Need big square toolbar tube to be level (marker arms will be 90 degrees to the immediate terrain).
 Ideally, take a photo of tractor & planter, print it out, and draw lines & measure - without this, the eye is easily deceived.
-If no marker arms, and no sheet metal on row units that's supposed to be level, find something else that is square to the toolbar and use that.
 (Don't try to use a carpenter's level; this leveling must be done with the openers of the planter going the required depth, transport tires sinking into the soil, etc.)

 Toe-out will cause any spoked closing wheel to be more aggressive, resulting in better furrow closing and sidewall shattering.
 In loose or mellow soil conditions, toe-out may result in spoked closing wheels becoming too aggressive and pulling seeds loose; if so, reduce closing bracket spring pressure and/or rotate the wedge to create less toe-out.
 (Or increase the amount of seed firming by increasing tension on Keeton or seed-lock wheel.)
 But the sidewalls need to be broken up for the all-important crown roots to develop on corn, so run enough closing bracket pressure to accomplish this, and/or increase toe-out (or revisit the question of whether the planter is running nose down).
-Once you have toe-out set approximately for your soils, you probably won=t need to change it B you can fine-tune the closing action by adjusting the spring pressure.
+Once you have toe-out set approximately for your soils, you probably won't need to change it B you can fine-tune the closing action by adjusting the spring pressure.
 However, when planting into soddy conditions, such as perennial grassland, the maximum toe-out is typically needed, and considerable spring pressure.